bopzen/SoftUni_Python_Web_Project_Defense_BarberBook/README.md

 - Client Profile can register, login, logout, delete profile, change password, edit their details, add profile picture, manage their reservations, write a review for barbershops that they have visited.
 - Barbershop Profile can register, login, logout, delete profile, change password, edit their details, services, barbers, working hours, add profile picture and barbershop photos, manage their reservations.
 - Barbershops can be searched via search field, via list of barbershops and via map
-- Reservation process is based on 6 steps where the client choses the barbershop, the barber, the service, the date and the time based on the availability and confirms the reservation.
+- Reservation process is based on 6 steps where the client chooses the barbershop, the barber, the service, the date and the time based on the availability and confirms the reservation.
+- The application also has a responsive design for mobile version

 ## Short Tech Description: